DDMAL/simssa.github.io/_workshops/2019/workshop-on-simssa-xix.md

 venue: CIRMMT, McGill University

 ---
 On 21 September 2019, we had our 19th SIMSSA workshop, this time here at McGill in collaboration with [CIRMMT](https://www.cirmmt.org).
+For more details, please refer to the [blog post](https://simssa.ca/blog/simssa-xix/).

 ![]({{ site.url }}/assets/img/simssaxix_group.png)